openpathsampling/openpathsampling/docs/guides/common_setups.rst

 Move schemes for TPS
 ====================

-Often, when doing TPS (and especially when doing fixed-length TPS), the entire move scheme consists of a single shooting mover.
+Often, when using TPS (and especially when using flexible-length TPS), the entire move scheme consists of a single shooting mover.
 Currently, OPS only supports one-way shooting.
 A move scheme consisting of a single one-way shooting move can be created with the :class:`.OneWayShootingMoveScheme`.